olivier-carrere/redaction-technique.org/src/content/docs/en/veille/mener-un-projet-de-bout-en-bout.md

 As my main aim was to make photos available for printed media, I made an initial automated sort according to file size: files smaller than 1 MB could be put aside without a hitch.

-As the files were spread over a multitude of sub-directories, I used the following command in Bash :
+As the files were spread over a multitude of sub-directories, I used the following command in Bash:

 ![](/assets/find-command.svg)